CESNET/metacentrum-user-docs/docs/data/data-sharing/index.md

 Some users find changing `umask` inconvenient.
 For these users we recommend another approach.

-1. Copy the files you need to work with from shard directory elsewhere.
+1. Copy the files you need to work with from the shared directory elsewhere.
 2. Process the data, create new files etc.
-3. When ready to share the data, send them back into shared directory by a command
+3. When ready to share the data, send them back into the shared directory by a command

     sync_with_group group_name source_dir target_dir